-The diamond trade has been the focus of much criticism from within the jewellery industry and from consumers for decades.
-As awareness of the conditions under which ‘blood diamonds’ or conflict diamonds are mined and sold increased, so did attempts to regulate the supply chain and stop the trade of conflict diamonds.
+The diamond trade has been the focus of criticism from the jewellery industry and consumers for decades.
+As awareness increased of the conditions under which ‘blood diamonds’ or conflict diamonds are mined and sold, so did attempts to regulate the supply chain and stop the trade of

 The first initiative to surface in response to human rights offences in the diamond trade was the Kimberly Process.

 The Kimberly Process set out to remove conflict diamonds from the market by controlling their movement across borders.
-However, the system has been criticised for corruption, smuggling and fake certificates as well as only considering violence related to civil wars, while providing certification to countries that are rife with violence and known to have corrupt diamond trades.
-As a result, a number of alternative schemes have been created to improve standards along the diamond supply chain.
+However, the system has been criticised by several bodies for corruption, smuggling and fake certificates as well as only considering violence related to civil wars, and providing certification to countries that are rife with other forms of violence and known to have corrupt diamond trades.
+As a result of these gaps, a number of systems have been created to improve standards along the diamond supply chain.
 Below are a few examples of such initiatives.CanadaMark

 The CanadaMark system, established by the Canadian government, guarantees the whole CanadaMark diamond supply chain adheres to strict standards, regulated by the Canadian Government.Diamonds for Peace

 Diamonds for Peace are an NGO based in both Japan and Liberia that are working towards a supply of ethical diamonds from Liberia and are supporting small scale miners in western Liberia.Maendeleo Diamond Standards Certification System

 The MDS certification system was created by the Diamond Development Initiative to improve standards in artisanal diamond production in Africa.

 Visit our Key Organisations section for a list of organisations in the industry and what they do.

 further reading on diamond sourcing

 Levin Sources, Better Business in the Jewellery Sector: traceability